Robert Bacal's Books via Amazon

-Narrative Method For Tracking and Documenting Employee Contributions
+The Narrative Method For Describing Employee Performance

 The narrative method of documenting and reviewing performance involves “writing a story” to describe the performance of an employee.
 The best way to clarify this method is to show you an example of a simple, short narrative.
 The following is a narrative written for receptionist and switchboard operator Clarence.